UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 * The name of the new repository will include your GitHub user name at the end.

-Once your repository has been created, go to its link and clone it on your development system, under the folder you selected for this purpose (here (Links to an external site.) is GitHub's official guide on how to clone a repository).
+Once your repository has been created, go to its link and clone it on your development system, under the folder you selected for this purpose.

+Here: `Clong a repo <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository>`_ is GitHub's official guide on how to clone a repository.

-Before you start working on your assignment
+Before You Start Working on your Assignment
 ===========================================

 Once your repository is setup, it's good to get familiar with your repository view.
 You should see a tab there called "Pull Requests": they indicate code changes that are desired to be pulled into a main repository;
 by default you should see one already there called "Feedback".
-Go ahead and click on it, and take a look at Files Changed tab - as of now it should show "No changes to show".
+Go ahead and click on it, and take a look at "Files Changed" tab - as of now it should show "No changes to show".
 As you start committing your code you will see your changes there.

 Committing your code
 ====================